Security Implications of COVID-19 on Third-Party Providers

 Download the latest Ponemon report to learn how Digital Transformation increases cyber risk

-Imagine that you had committed to your customers that work will only be performed from physically security, extremely restrictive, environments.
+Imagine that you had committed to your customers that work will only be performed from physically secure, extremely restrictive, environments.
 Your clients have stringent requirements around physical security, and with your employees no longer tied to a physical location, you are at a loss for how to move forward, and even more questions have surfaced:

 Are your employees operating in the same state?
 How much larger would the facility have to be in order to house all of your employees while maintaining social distancing standards?
 Will multiple spaces be needed?
 What are the costs associated with these new standards?